MohammedBadra/Eagle-libraries/README.md

 # Eagle-libraries
-A collection of customly designed eagle libraries
+A collection of custom designed eagle libraries